eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 As mentioned before, the `AuthorizationService` is responsible to establish the link between service principal and resource.
 It is a normal service which can be injected into controller classes.

-Every management API module then contributes a _lookup function_ and the resource type it handles, which the `AuthorizationService` maintains and to which it dispatches based on resource class.
-For example the DID document management API module:
+Every Identity API module then contributes a _lookup function_ and the resource type it handles, which the `AuthorizationService` maintains and to which it dispatches based on resource class.
+For example the DID document management Identity API module:

 ```java